cawasser/rccst/docs/data-push.md

 As can be seen in the code, Rocky-road store the SystemMap in a global atom to make this easier on the coding, but just as complex in the logic.

+3. The "reactive" mechanism seems inextricably tied to the scheduled updates ot data-sources baked into the data-source definitions.

 #### subscription-manager